Breaker Morant: Execution

 On 25 February 1902, Ex-Captain Robertson was sent to personally collect Morant's and Handcock's death warrants from Lord Kitchener, whose Melrose House Headquarters was very close to Pretoria Prison.
 According to Robertson, Kitchener signed both death warrants in front of him.
 As Kitchener handed the documents over, the Commander in Chief glared at the disgraced captain and said, "Think yourself lucky that you're not amongst them.

 A frantic Major Thomas desperately tried to appeal to Lord Kitchener, but was informed by Major General W.F.
 Kelly that the Commander-in-Chief was not expected back for several days.
-Thomas pleaded with Kelly to have the executions stayed for until he could appeal to King Edward VII, but the General replied that the sentences had already been referred to England – and confirmed.
+Thomas pleaded with Kelly to have the executions stayed until he could appeal to King Edward VII, but the General replied that the sentences had already been referred to England – and confirmed.

-Captain de Bertodano later wrote, "The BVC had been abolished.
-The commanding officer, Major Lenehan, had been sent to Pretoria: Witton says he was under arrest, but I doubt this.
-A day or two after my return to Pretoria, to my surprise Lenehan sent in his name.
-He had come, he said, to complain bitterly about the indignity put upon three of his officers in that they had been sent to Pretoria in handcuffs.
-I looked at him and said, 'You are speaking of three men convicted of murder; they are not officers.'
-He was taken aback and made no reply and left the office.
-I never saw him again.
-He [Lenehan] was taken to Cape Town, under escort I believe, and shipped to Australia on the first available steamer."

 According to Charles Leach, "The impact of the sentences was stunning.
 The Lieutenants requested writing materials, after which letters were immediately written to Kitchener, to family members in Australia, and to the Australian Government.
 Telegrams were also sent.
 Some of this mail apparently never even left Pretoria, whilst certain letters did arrive at their destinations."

 When asked if he wanted to see a clergyman, Morant replied indignantly, "No!
 I'm a Pagan!"
 On hearing this, Handcock asked, "What's a Pagan?" and after hearing the explanation, declared, "I'm a Pagan too!"

 According to Charles Leach, however, "This is contradictory to the Pretoria Prison Admission Register, where they both indicated their membership in Christian churches: Morant as Ch. of E. (Church of England) and Handcock as R.C.
 (Roman Catholic)."

 As the afternoon wore on, all the prisoners could clearly hear the sound of coffins being built in the nearby workshop.
 At 16:00 hours, Witton was told he would be leaving for England at five o'clock the next morning.

+Captain de Bertodano later wrote, "The BVC had been abolished.
+The commanding officer, Major Lenehan, had been sent to Pretoria: Witton says he was under arrest, but I doubt this.
+A day or two after my return to Pretoria, to my surprise Lenehan sent in his name.
+He had come, he said, to complain bitterly about the indignity put upon three of his officers in that they had been sent to Pretoria in handcuffs.
+I looked at him and said, 'You are speaking of three men convicted of murder; they are not officers.'
+He was taken aback and made no reply and left the office.
+I never saw him again.
+He [Lenehan] was taken to Cape Town, under escort I believe, and shipped to Australia on the first available steamer."

 That night, Morant, Picton, Handcock and Witton had a last supper together; at Morant's request, he and Handcock were allowed to spend their last night in the same cell.
 Morant spent most of the night writing and then penned a final sardonic verse, which he titled, Butchered to Make a Dutchmen's Holiday.